hskang9/terra-contracts/exchange/README.md

 # Exchange

-A cosmwasm contract which provides liquidity between Luna and token contracts based on Uniswap Unlike uniswapv1, this contract provides a platform where dex contract owners can add liquidity to the token as long as it supports Transfer{} msg and deposits minimum amounts.
+A cosmwasm contract which provides liquidity between Luna and token contracts based on Uniswap Unlike uniswapv1, this contract provides a permissionless and tokenless platform where users can add liquidity with the channel between Luna and the token as long as it supports Transfer{}, Approve{} msg and deposits minimum amounts by configuration.

 Here is brief overview of service process after contract instantiation.